Home > Electronic Banking

 - Ensure that the contractual agreements with the service providers have clearly defined security responsibilities.

 - Independent Audit, Vulnerability Test and Penetration Testing

 - Conduct regular audit to assess the adequacy and effectiveness of the risk management process and the attendant controls and security measures.

 - Perform vulnerability test or assessment to evaluate the information security policies, internal controls and procedures, as well as system and network security of the Bank.
 Assessment should also include latest technological developments and security threats, industry standards and sound practices.

 - The audit and test should be conducted by security professionals or internal auditors who are independent in the development, implementation or operation of e-banking services, and have the required skills to perform the evaluation.

 - For e-banking services provided by an outside vendor or service provider, ensure that the above tests and audit are performed and the Bank is provided with the result and actions taken on system security weaknesses.

 - Establish an incident management and response plan and test the predetermined action plan relating to security incidents.

-ELECTRONIC BANKING CONSUMER AWARENESS PROGRAM
+APPENDIX C: ELECTRONIC BANKING CONSUMER AWARENESS PROGRAM

 To ensure security in their e-banking transactions and personal information, consumers should be oriented of their roles and responsibilities, which, at a minimum include the following: